 When you have a heart-breaking decision to make about putting your dog to sleep your vet is there to help.
-It’s important to plan the end of life treatment in advance – then you can be sure you’re meeting your dog’s needs and maintaining a good daily lifestyle.
+It’s important to plan the end-of-life treatment in advance – then you can be sure you’re meeting your dog’s needs and maintaining a good daily lifestyle.
 There are lots of questions you’ll need to ask – and get answers that remove guilt and anxiety.
 Here’s a when to put your dog down checklist to guide you…

 – Critically injured and won’t be able to survive